viet34tqc/next13-airbnb-clone/README.md

 - Logged-in user can submit their listings
 - Logged-in user can add listings to their favorites
 - Logged-in user can make reservation for a listing
+- After you make a reservation, there is page named `trips` to display all of your reservation.
+There, you can cancel your reservation.
+- The host of the listing also has a page named `reservations` to display all the reservation for his listing.